abhishekarya1/Hash-Define-myNotes/content/javascript/async.md

 // 5 1 3 2 4

-// Expl - promise1 (1) and promise2 (3) are queued, but current global script code executes first and prints 5, then microtask queue execution happens and 1 and 3 are printed, 1 is executed first and its result is sent to its next handler and 2 is enqueued and printed, similar happens for 3 too and 4 is printed.
+// Explanation - promise1 (1) and promise2 (3) are queued, but current global script code executes first and prints 5, then microtask queue execution happens and 1 and 3 are printed, 1 is executed first and its result is sent to its next handler and 2 is enqueued and printed, similar happens for 3 too and 4 is printed.
 ```

 ## async/await